Peter Handyside: Barnsley

 In 2003, he made a move to Barnsley but after a season hit with fitness and injury problems he departed Oakwell at the end of the 2003–04 season.

 Northwich Victoria

 His next port of call was to make a move to Conference club Northwich Victoria where he captained the Vics for two seasons before being released.

 Hucknall Town

 Hucknall Town signed Handyside for the 2006–07 campaign.
 He remained at the club for one year before leaving the club on a free transfer.
 Handyside has played alongside his fellow Grimsby promotion winning teammate Tony Gallimore at four different clubs: Grimsby, Barnsley, Northwich Victoria and Hucknall; the only team at which Peter has not played with Tony is Stoke City, ironically Gallimore's first senior club.

-Personal life
+Personal life and death

-Since retiring from professional football Handyside has worked as a delivery driver for Gilberts Furniture on the Fenton Industrial Estate in Stoke on Trent.
+After retiring from professional football Handyside worked as a delivery driver for Gilberts Furniture on the Fenton Industrial Estate in Stoke on Trent.
 In December 2013 Handyside's daughter was diagnosed with leukaemia, and in 2014 she launched her own campaign named "Maia's Mission".

+Peter Handyside died on 9 February 2024, at the age of 49 of sepsis.

+Legacy

+In June 2024 it was announced that Grimsby Town and Stoke City's academy teams will play each other in annual pre-season friendlies in memory of Peter Handyside.